ecomfe/vue-echarts/README.md

 import 'echarts/lib/chart/bar'
 import 'echarts/lib/component/tooltip'

-// If you wanna make it work with ECHARTS-GL to enable 3D plots, globe visualization and WebGL acceleration
+// If you want to use ECharts extensions, just import the extension package and it will work
+// Taking ECharts-GL as an example:
-// you need to install required module by using `npm install echarts-gl`, and import the module import 'echarts-gl'
+// You only need to install the package with `npm install --save echarts-gl` and import it as follows import 'echarts-gl'

 // register component to use